emanuelpina/emanuelpina.pt/content/posts/ubuntu-server-initial-setup.md

 ### Use SSH

-While managing our server, we will spend a lot of time working on a terminal session and the safest way to connect to it is through SSH, or secure shell.
+While managing your server, you'll spend a lot of time working on a terminal session and the safest way to connect to it is through SSH, or secure shell.

-To do that we have to make use of an SSH key, which is a pair of encryption keys mathematically linked to each other: a private key and a public key.
+To do that you've to make use of an SSH key, which is a pair of encryption keys mathematically linked to each other: a private key and a public key.
 The public key is used to encrypt a message whereas the private key is used to decrypt it.
 There are several ways to generate an SSH key.
-Generally the SSH client we will use is capable of doing this and that's possibly the easiest way.
-For Windows, the most popular SSH client is [Putty](https://putty.org/).
-I use [Termius](https://www.termius.com/).
+Usually the SSH client you'll use is capable of doing it and that's probably the easiest way.
+For Windows, the most popular SSH client is [Putty](https://putty.org/), but I use [Termius](https://www.termius.com/).
 To know more on how to connect to a server using SSH, see [this tutorial from DigitalOcean](https://www.digitalocean.com/docs/droplets/how-to/connect-with-ssh/).

-So, you will keep your private key to yourself, to use with the SSH client, and install/copy the public key to your server.
+So, you'll keep your private key to yourself, to use with the SSH client, and install/copy the public key to your server.
 Almost any VPS provider nowdays have a option on their console that let's you add your public SSH keys so you can chose to automatically add them upon server deployment.
 That's how I do it.
 But if you prefer to install/copy your SSH key only after the server deployment, see [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-on-ubuntu-1804).

-Moving on, after creating a new Ubuntu server there are a few configuration steps that we should take to increase security and usability.
+Moving on, after creating a new Ubuntu server there are a few configuration steps that you should take to increase security and usability.

 ### Create a new user

-To first access our server we need to login as **root**.
+To first access your server we need to login as **root**.

 > The **root** user is the administrative user in a Linux environment that has very broad privileges.
 Because of the heightened privileges of the root account, you are discouraged from using it on a regular basis.
 This is because part of the power inherent with the root account is the ability to make very destructive changes, even by accident. [^1]

-So, our first step is to set up an alternative user account with a reduced scope of influence for day-to-day work.
+So, your first step is to set up an alternative user account with a reduced scope of influence for day-to-day work.

 On this example we will create a new user called **johndoe**, but you should replace it with a username of your choice: